ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 In the initial phase of the program:

 * there will be a maximum of 4 ambassadors
-* the term will be for one year.
+* the term will be for the calendar year.
 After a year ambassadors automatically drop out of the ambassador list and must be re-nominated
-* the names of ambassadors will not be publicly documented to make it easier to grow/shink the list as appropriate.
+* ambassadors will be documented on the nodejs/ambassadors README.md

 The TSC may chose to remove an ambassador if things are not working out in terms of the content promoted and alignment with the project.

-The link to nominate ambassadors is : TBD.
+Members of the Node.js organization can nominate ambasssadors by opening an issue in: TBD.

 ## Reviewing content